Chevrolet C/K (third generation): 1981 facelift

 The Rounded Line trucks underwent a mid-cycle redesign for the 1981 model year.
 Largely in response to the 1979 energy crisis, GM engineers again turned to wind tunnels to further reduce areas that hindered air flow and caused drag, along with shedding nearly 300 pounds of curb weight from the model line.

 While design changes were largely evolutionary (to preserve sales of the highly profitable model line), the body of the C/K trucks was completely reshaped forward of the windshield.
 While retaining a distinct shoulder line wrapping around the body, the front fenders were reshaped to include a lowered hoodline (relocating the side marker lights); the windshield wipers were now exposed.

 As part of the body facelift, the 1981 C/K pickup trucks received new grilles and redesigned front bumpers; Chevrolet grilles were split in the middle by a silver/black bar, with GMC grilles divided into ten squares.
 Square headlights became standard for the first time; base-trim trucks were fitted with two headlights and upper-trim trucks received four headlights (relocating the turn signal lenses to the front bumper).
 For the first time since 1975, fender badging was revised, with scripted badging replaced by block lettering (a design that would last through 1987).
 The interior underwent its own revision, receiving updates to the seats, door panels, and dashboard.
+The chassis cab option was discontinued on the C10 for 1981.

 For 1982, the front fascia underwent a trim revision, with a chrome bumper and a chrome-trim front grille becoming standard equipment.
 In a functional change, 3/4-ton and 1-ton trucks switched from 16.5-inch to 16-inch wheels (to adopt more commercially available tires).
-To denote the introduction of a 6.2 L diesel V8, vehicles with the diesel engine received fender and tailgate badging denoting the diesel engine.
+To denote the introduction of a 6.2 L diesel V8, vehicles with the diesel engine received specific fender and tailgate badging.

 For 1983, the front fascia underwent a minor revision.
 Along with dropping the two-headlight configuration, Chevrolet and GMC received revised grilles (including the turn signals behind them).
 For 1984, the two-headlamp configuration returned for base-trim vehicles (relocating the turn signals from the grille to the headlamp surround).

 For 1985, the grille was changed for the last time (as the C/K).
-On two-tone Chevrolet trucks, the center of the grille was painted body-color (in place of silver); for the first time, C/K trucks were offered with optional cast-aluminum wheels.
+On two-tone Chevrolet trucks, the center of the grille was painted body-color (in place of silver); for the first time, C/K half-ton trucks were offered with optional cast-aluminum wheels.